katefang/Pagebook/README.md

 ### Goals

 - Users will be able to CRUD posts
-- User will be able to like and comment on friends' posts
+- User will be able to like and comment on everyone's posts

 <br>